yieknee/media-ranker/README.md

 Once you've explored the existing Media Ranker site, this project:

 - requires an individual branch and fork
-- will need to be isolated into a gemset called 'MediaRanker'
-  - create the necessary files for RVM to recognize a gemset
 - Use [better_errors](https://github.com/charliesome/better_errors) for debugging purposes
 - requires you to create a Rails application
   - conform to Rails conventions on naming and inflection